sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_syllabus.md

 *Process*

-Are students recording their findings and processes on their website so that their knowledge can be shared with others and for reflection.
+Are students recording their findings and processes on their website so that their knowledge can be shared with others and for reflection?

 ### TECHNOLOGY USE IN THE CLASSROOM